Jerry Spring - Les Broncos du Montana (1963)

 In 1959, Spirou published yet another of his biographies, this time of 'Charles de Foucauld', a French Catholic priest who lived among the Tuareg in the Sahara in Algeria.
 In addition to his work for Spirou, Jijé was also contributing work to the other magazines published by Dupuis.
 He was present in the women's weekly Bonnes Soirées from 1950 with illustrations, as well as the sentimental story 'El Senserinico' (1952-1953), based on the work of Flora Sabeiran.
 For Le Moustique, he made illustrations for the serialization of 'Le Comte de Monte-Cristo' (1951-1952) by Alexandre Dumas, as well as a comics adaptation of Joseph Pirot's novel 'Blanc-Casque' (1954).

 He made the first episodes of 'Bernadette' for the magazine Line from 1958.
 The complete story was published in album by Fleurus in 1979.
-Between 1959 and 1961 Jijé helped his oldest son Benoît with Bonux-Boy, a series of promotional mini comics for Bonux washing powder.
+Between 1959 and 1961 Jijé helped his eldest son Benoît with Bonux-Boy, a series of promotional mini comics for Bonux washing powder.
 He assisted his son on the title comic and created his own stories like 'Jo Le Petit Cowboy' and some educational comics.
 He also participated in his son's sponsored magazine Total Journal, that appeared between 1966 and 1968.

 In 1964-65, he worked with his pupil Herbert and scriptwriter Charles Jadoul on the first two episodes of 'Docteur Gladstone' in Spirou.
 A year, later, he also joined the ranks of Pilote, the magazine launched by René Goscinny, Jean-Michel Charlier and Albert Uderzo in 1959.
 He succeeded Uderzo as the artist of the adventures of French aviators 'Tanguy & Laverdure' from Albert Uderzo.
 He made thirteen long stories with writer Jean-Michel Charlier, including the more controversial episodes dealing with the nuclear tests on the French Polynesian atoll of Mururoa.